 The better choice is to accept the culture to one extent or another.
 Indeed, working with the idiosyncrasies of the local culture can be fun as well as challenging, especially if we enlist the help of our new friends.
 The degree of our adaptation depends on our needs and flexibility.
 The fewer our needs and expectations and the more flexible we are, the easier our transition from foreigner to new neighbor will be.

-Being a curious person and a problem solver by nature, I usually look for solutions in whatever context I find myself.
+Being curious and a problem solver by nature, I usually look for solutions in whatever context I find myself.
 Let me give you an example.

 One of my first Cuenca challenges was replacing a malfunctioning electrical outlet for a friend.
 Most people familiar with Ecuadorian outlets already know what I discovered: that they are generally fragile and short-lived.
 I decided that there ought to be something better than the usual solution of frequent replacements.
 So I started looking in the local hardware and electric supply stores.
 At first, I found only the usual inferior all-plastic things and decided to look farther afield.
 I had heard of two large hardware stores near the terminal terrestre and the aeropuerto and decided to make an exploratory trip.

 Kywi, located on Av.
-Elia Liut, just off the round-about in front of the airport on Av.
-Espana, turned out to be well organized and full of many useful things I might need in the future.
+Elia Liut, next to the Miraflores Mall, a block from the airport, turned out to be well organized and full of many useful things I might need in the future.
 I was pleasantly surprised at the cost of most tools.
 I had expected them, especially good quality ones, to be much more expensive than what I would find back in the States.
-A good "find" but not what I was after.
+A good “find” but not what I was after.
 The electric outlets were the same old second-rate equipment I had seen elsewhere.

-The next stop, MegaHierro, was just around the corner near the entrance of one of Cuenca’s universities.
+The next stop, MegaHierro, was just around the corner near the entrance of the Salesiano University.
 Hiello, as it turns out is allied with the TrueValue hardware store chain in the U.S. At first glance, the store’s electrical department produced only more brittle plastic wares that I was all too familiar with.
 Down another aisle, however, I discovered an entire shelf of North American-style outlets.
 Why they are separate from the local offerings is beyond me.
 I was simply thankful to find them.